life4/vaa/README.md

 ## Validating data

-All schemes adopted by va has the same interface:
+All schemes adopted by vaa has the same interface:

 ```python
 validator = Scheme({'id': '1', 'name': 'Oleg'})